botherder/pcqf/README.md

 1. Download pcqf on a USB device.
 Make sure that the device has enough space to store all the acquisitions you are going to make.
 It is advisable to format the USB device as NTFS, in case you will end up dumping memory of computers with significant RAM.

 2. Mount the USB device on the computer to inspect.
 Browse to the pcqf folder and double-click on the tool.
 It should ask you to allow the application to run with Administrator privileges, which are required to obtain a memory snapshot.
-On Mac computers, you will need to launch pcqf from the terminal with the commands `chmod +x pcqf` and `sudo ./pcqf`.
+On Mac and Linux computers, you will need to launch pcqf from the terminal with the commands `chmod +x pcqf` and `./pcqf`.

 3. Wait for the tool to complete its execution.
 You will see some log messages displayed in console.
 Pay particular attention in case it mentions problems for example in relation to the generation of the memory dump.